16 Cheap and Easy Cocktails to Make on Any Budget

 If you’re on the hunt for cheap cocktail recipes, then you must try the Black Russian.
 With just a couple of rocks, a splash of coffee liqueur, and a glug of vodka the Black Russian is born.
 It’s rich and sweet with a vodka bite that will have you coming back sip after sip.
 If you have some cream, you can add a splash and convert it to a White Russian.

 4. Malibu Sunset

 It might look super fancy, but this budget-friendly sunset in a glass couldn’t be easier to pour.
-All it takes is coconut rum, pineapple juice, orange juice and the secret ingredient, grenadine.
-Simply mix the rum and fruit juices in a glass with ice, and slowly add the grenadine into the centre of the drink.
-It will sink to the bottom, but stir it gently to create the gradient, and presto—you’re bartender of the year!
+All it takes is coconut rum, pineapple juice, orange juice, and the secret ingredient, grenadine.
+Simply mix the rum and fruit juices in a glass with ice, and slowly add the grenadine into the center of the glass.
+It will sink to the bottom, but stir it gently to create the gradient and presto—you’re bartender of the year!

 5. Moscow Mule

 The humble mule has always been a workhorse, and the Moscow Mule is no different.
 It was invented in the 1940s after a fateful meeting between two men with two different problems.
 One was trying to launch a new vodka brand, and the other had a surplus of ginger beer in his pub.
 The rest is history, and ever since then the Moscow Mule has been crushing thirsts with its ginger bite.

 6. Gin and Tonic

 Maybe it’s just us, but when it comes to elegant 2-ingredient cocktails, the G&T reigns supreme.
 Gin is a riot of fresh, zesty, bracing flavors, and tonic is the perfect bitter counterpoint.
 They come together in a symphony of flavor, and it’s easy to see why it’s such an iconic drink.
 It’s one of the best cheap cocktails around, so put some G in your T this season.